GridSpace/grid-apps/notes.md

 * `F` animation should clear the mesh in areas where the cuts go through the stock?
 * `F` support lathe mode / A-axis / rotary
 * `F` gcode output option as zip for multiple or flip ops
+* `F` ease-down should be engaged in all descending cutting operations

 * `P` detect render message backlog and pause or warn
 * `P` redo all path route / planning in prepare to account for terrain before camOut